hpe-dev-incubator/hpe-dev-portal/content/blog/federating-spire-on-hpe-greenlake-for-private-cloud-enterprise.md

 # Step 1.
 Installing SPIRE:

 Using the QuickStart files provided in this [link](https://github.com/cxteamtrials/caas-trials-content/tree/main/services/spire) we can get started on installing SPIRE on both clusters.
 Since we are working with two clusters, the trust domain configured for the first cluster is ***cluster1.demo***, and the other is ***cluster2.demo***.

+*Note: you may configure your own custom trust domains for the clusters by replacing these values across the configuration files.*

 ## 1.1 Clone the repo using: